In this spring science lesson we’ll learn about the parts of a flower through a daffodil dissection experiment.

 :: coloured pencils, crayons or paints

-The parts of a daffodil
+The parts of a flower

 Start by taking a very close look at your daffodils.
 I asked my children to imagine I’d never seen a daffodil and to describe one to me.
 They noticed some things they’d never thought about before: the petals sparkle, the stem has ridges, the flower is symmetrical, there are six tiny ‘stalks’ inside the trumpet….